cloudspannerecosystem/omegatrade/README.md

 gcloud components update
 gcloud emulators spanner start
 ```

-Let’s create a configuration for the emulator.
-This is a one-time setup and can be reused subsequently.
-Run the following commands:
+The following commands will create configuration for the emulator, This is a one-time setup and can be reused subsequently.
+Open a new terminal and run the following commands

 ```
 gcloud config configurations create emulator